dancsecs/szargs/README.md

 ## Positional Arguments

 A positional argument depends on its location in the argument list.
-There is no attempt to distinguish flagged arguments from positional ones so the removal of flagged arguments before positional ones is recommended.
+Since flagged arguments are not automatically distinguished from positional ones, it is recommended to extract all flagged arguments first—before retrieving positional ones.
 The basic string functions are:

 <!--- gotomd::Bgn::dcln::./Args.NextString Args.NextOption -->
 ```go